dmorse/pscfpp/README.md

 PSCF has been developed on both linux and and Mac OS X operating systems, and is designed to run on these or other unix-like systems.

-The pscf_fd and pscf_pc CPU programs depend on the following external
+The pscf_1d and pscf_pc CPU programs depend on the following external
 libraries:

   - [GSL](<https://www.gnu.org/software/gsl/>) - GNU Scientific Library

   - [FFTW](<https://www.fftw.org/>) Fast Fourier Transform library

-The pscf_fd one-dimensional program pscf_fd requires only GSL, while pscf_pc program relies on both GSL and FFTW.
+The pscf_1d one-dimensional program pscf_1d requires only GSL, while pscf_pc program relies on both GSL and FFTW.

 The GPU-accelerated pscf_pg program can only be compiled and run on a